pixelcollective/acorn-settings-admin-menus/README.md

-# Acorn Roles
+# Acorn Admin Menus

-Provides Acorn projects with configuration options for cached WordPress role and capability management.
+Provides Acorn projects with configuration options for the WordPress admin menu and admin bar.

 ## Requirements